Have you ever had a folder of scripts that looked like this?

 You may have also heard of Git in terms of its (somewhat notorious) steep learning curve.
 Yes, Git can be challenging.
 Advanced Git can be very challenging.
 For the most part, however, users of Git will only need to know a few key commands.
 If you need additional functionality, there are many resources available for learning more, some of which are included in this guide.

 There are some best practices to keep in mind when organize your GitHub repository.
-The GitHub help for creating a repository is here, and includes information about READMEs and licensing.
+The GitHub help for creating a repository includes information about READMEs and licensing.

 A basic set-up for a GitHub repository for a research project would be: